yccgabriel/DropDice/README.md

 Planned Features
 ----------------
-* Rotation of floor (currently the floow can only do translation but not rotation)
+* Rotation of floor (currently the floow can only translate but no rotate)
 * Scaling of floor
-* Saving the scene (the saving function was written: serialize the objects position, i.e. the floors, and save it to a single file.
-Unfortunately the floor implementation was not complete so this function was delayed)
+* Saving and loading the scene (the saving function was written: serialize the objects position, i.e. the floors, and save it to a single file.
+Unfortunately the floor implementation was not complete so this feature was delayed)

 Outstanding Bug
 ---------------